lnemenl/ft_printf/README.md

 ---

 ## License
 This project is part of the 42 school curriculum.
-You are free to use it for learning purposes, but keep academic integrity in mind if you\'re a fellow student.
+You are free to use it for learning purposes, but keep academic integrity in mind if you're a fellow student.

 ---